-When you have a large-volume printing project that requires superior image quality and accurate color, the best option is offset printing.
+When you have a large-volume printing project that requires superior image quality and accurate color, the best option is offset press printing.
 You can’t beat the consistency, cost and speed that offset printing is known for.

 What is Offset Printing?